Sanish-P/Server-Music-Information-System-2.0/README.md

 The StreamServer is responsible for streaming the mp3.The mp3 is streamed using expressMp3Server built using node's express module and using a single get method to stream the mp3 through the requested URL.
 The get method applies the proper header to the response and creates a read stream of mp3 file and pipes it to the response.

 # Getting Started
+Please follow the following steps to get started

 Change the UPLOAD_PATH in track controller to absolute path to songs in StreamServer folder.